'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 'I want to be the boss': The frustrating limits of being a city councillor

-Carol Anne Meehan decided not to run again after a single term, turned off by the last 4 acrimonious years
+Carol Anne Meehan decided not to run again after 1 term, turned off by 4 acrimonious years

 All Carol Anne Meehan wanted was a few garbage cans.

-Some of her residents in her south suburban ward complained there was trash strewn about in a local park and they were hoping for a few recycling bins to keep it cleaner.
+Some residents in her south suburban ward complained there was trash strewn about a local park and were hoping for a few recycling bins to keep it cleaner.

 "I couldn't get the fire in my belly," she told CBC.